 A twist on two classics, this one-bowl Peanut Butter and Jelly banana bread is made with healthy ingredients and will satisfy your cravings!

-I used gluten-free oat flour in this recipe because I want it to be something everyone can enjoy and I love baking with oat flour.
 This recipe takes classic banana bread and combines it with creamy peanut butter and melty berries for an upgrade on your favorite childhood lunch!

 This peanut butter and jelly banana bread recipe uses typical banana bread recipe items with a total of 10 ingredients:

 - Ripe bananas- you'll need 2 medium-large brown and spotty bananas, about 1 cup mashed.

 - Oat flour- homemade or storebought oat flour both work.